and exhaust noise

 This Alfa has been glistened with all the ingredients to make a car wonderful; sports car engine and transmission, hard-biting Brembo brakes, bucket seats.
 But on The Great Alpine Road, they unfortunately don’t quite gel.
 It is as if each department is not on good terms with the next.
 Having the steering thrown into the equation, the Giulietta Veloce is a cocktail made of four parts spirit to go with no mixer.

-All is forgotten when the people who are in and around it are rewarded with ample of love noises.
+All is forgotten when the people who are in and around it are rewarded with a lot of love noises.
 And to my surprise, I’ve gotten more praise in this Alfa Romeo than any coupe I’ve ever driven.
 Then again, things could be down to the combination of Australia’s national flag colour and de facto Alfa Romeo 5-spoke alloys.

 A Golf GTI or a Cooper S both have a louder exhaust, more rewarding to drive, polished round the edges but neither hold a secret charm.
 The generous amount of kit and exquisite all-round looks earned the Veloce its final full-bodied star.